 Carbon Inventory Project

-Participants: Please use the below resources for interpreting your FirstView Report and messaging internally and externally regarding this research project and your participation.
-This includes a: Messaging Framework, Project Backgrounder, and Boiler Plate Press Release.
+Participants: For interpreting your FirstView® Report and messaging internally and externally regarding this research project use the below resources.
+This includes a Messaging Framework, Project Backgrounder, and Boiler Plate Press Release.